-A comprehensive review process helps us develop and offer a high-quality, well-balanced program.
+A comprehensive review process helps OCALI develop and offer a high-quality, well-balanced program.

 Each proposal is reviewed by three independent reviewers.
 The three reviewers include one OCALI staff member, one reviewer from Ohio, and one national reviewer.
 Reviewers are assigned proposals in their area of interest or expertise.

 The final selection process is determined by examining the overall proposal score as well as individual review scores, recommendations, and comments.
-Additional factors include the level of content (introductory, intermediate, advanced), session type (lecture, poster, panel, learning lab, hands-on interactive, facilitated discussion), and the overall balance of topic areas and lifespan issues.
+Additional factors include the level of content (introductory, intermediate, advanced, expert), session type (lecture, poster, panel, learning lab, hands-on interactive, facilitated discussion), and the overall balance of topic areas, age ranges, and lifespan issues.